unegma/unegma-legal/README.md

 We will not be held liable for any compromise to your data in the event that a third party system, which we are contracted to work with, does not meet adequate security requirements.
 We will however be able to offer some advice to clients regarding security, and we will seek to do so in the case that a client is working with highly sensitive data.
 It is then entirely up to the discretion of the client to follow this up.

-## Non Compete

-Sometimes you may need us to work with your third party providers.
-We will not seek out our own contracts with your third party providers without your explicit approval whilst we are working for you, and for a pre-agreed period of time after.
-We will also not seek to employ a member of a client's staff should they leave the company, unless there is explicit approval.

-## Brand Visibility
+## Brand Visibility and Reputation

-We are happy to work for you as an [Undisclosed Agent](https://www.google.com?q=undisclosed+agent) when working with third parties (you will provide an email account for usage).
-An additional fee will be added to cover any loss of opportunity for our brand promotion.
-Alternatively, we are happy to work with you as a strategic partner.
+We have a reputation to maintain, we know that you do too, therefore we will work to the very best of our ability in order to provide you with a professional product and service.
+We are also happy to work for you as an [Undisclosed Agent](https://www.google.com?q=undisclosed+agent) when working with third parties (you will provide an email account for usage).

+## Quality Assurance / Sign Off

+If appropriate, we will give you an opportunity to validate important work before it is published/released.
+If your team does not have the capabilities for extensive audits (especially in the case of code), we will aim to work with you as closely as possible, often through a number of example scenarios, until any potential for unforeseen consequences is mitigated, or until the Client is happy that the work is in an acceptible state.

+## Revisions and Liabilities

+If something goes wrong, we will work with you as closely and quickly as possible to rectify/mitigate any unintended scenarios.
+Unegma LTD will not be responsible for any loss of data or reputation as a result of a decision that was made counter to reasonable advice.

+We update this document from time to time.
+We will let you know in the footer of regular correspondence, when we do - unless we need to make explicity clear new terms and conditions which could affect day to day business relations.